mavlink/MAVSDK-docs/en/examples/fly_mission.md

 The example terminal output should be similar to that shown below:

-> **Note** This is from a debug build of DroneCore.
+> **Note** This is from a debug build of the SDK.
   A release build will omit the "Debug" messages.

 ```
 $ ./fly_mission udp://:14540